AtsukoCoffey/healthy-food-recipes/README.md

 # Healthy Food Recipe
-This website is aiming a recipe sharing and also community group discussion.
+The website aims to raise awareness of health and wellness through recipe sharing and community group discussion.

-# UX DESIGN
+It was originally planned as part of a previous project, but midway through development my standup teacher advised me that it would be better to make it a standalone project separate from the previous one.
+Therefore, I have made some changes to the color theme and purpose of the site from the wireframe design.

 ## 1. Strategy Plane
 ### Target users